- Undergraduate Study+

 The tutorial system is at the heart of history tuition in Oxford.
 Usually, you will have one weekly tutorial and one fortnightly tutorial; either on your own or with another student.
+Your tutors will offer you guidance on which topics to pursue and how to navigate the vast historical literature available to you.
 Each tutorial lasts an hour, and centres on the written work you have submitted and the reading you have been assigned that week.
 Tutorials are a collaborative space to challenge received wisdom, test original ideas, and explore new periods and concepts.
 We also help you to hone the craft of historical writing through regular feedback on your submitted work.
 We find it particularly stimulating to teach visiting students with experience of different teaching backgrounds out of which they bring new insights to discussion.

 In addition to tutorials, you are also welcome to attend any lecture you choose.
 Many lecture series are specially designed to introduce you to the key historical works and interpretations of the papers on offer (see below), but there is a wide variety of extra seminars, talks, workshops, and special lectures hosted by staff and students alike that take place around the University – all of which are open to you.

-Hilary Term: 1 paper of either British or General History, or a Further Subject, ½ Disciplines of History.
+Hilary Term: 1 paper of either British or European and World History*, or a Further Subject*, and the “Making Historical Comparisons” strand of Disciplines of History.

-As a Joint Honours student you can choose to combine your historical studies with another subject such as politics, English, or management.
-You therefore have much greater freedom to structure each term as you please from the paper choices below in combination with papers from your partner subject.
+As a Joint Honours student you can choose to combine your historical studies with another subject such as Politics, English, Modern Languages, or Economics.
+You can therefore balance the paper choices above in combination with papers from your partner subject.